 Cancer Support Group

 This group meets on the second Wednesday of every month from 11:30am-1pm.
-The group offers emotional support and educational information to all women who are cancer survivors.
+The group offers emotional support and educational information to all who are cancer survivors.
 Lunch is provided.

 A collaboration between the Singletary Oncology Center, Archbold Outpatient Rehab and the YMCA, the HOPE (Helping Oncology Patients Exercise) program is free and designed to help cancer patients improve the quality of their lives with an exercise regimen.
 Patients must be referred by the Singletary Oncology Center in order to start the program.

 Free chair massages are offered the second and fourth Wednesday of each month in the lobby from 9:30-11:30am.

 Visiting with our certified therapy dogs provide patients and their families with relaxation and distraction from pain, discomfort and stress while improving mood and energy.
 Pet Therapy visits occur the third Thursday of each month.

 A free hands-on group workshop dedicated to helping female cancer patients cope with and combat appearance-related side effects of chemotherapy and radiation.
 Patients learn skin care and make up applications and hair/wig techniques.
 A free gift of name brand cosmetics is given for use during and after the workshop.
-The meetings are held the fourth Monday of every other month from 2-4pm.
+The meetings are held the second Monday of every other month from 1-3pm.
 This program is sponsored by the Archbold Foundation.